 Fortunately, we have several travel medical insurance plans meet all the standard requirements of the Schengen visa insurance.
 It provides medical coverage, emergency medical evacuation and repatriation of remains.

 As many travelers are not aware of the requirements of Schengen travel insurance, they ask for the proof of insurance at the last moment.
 Fortunately, we have the technology where you can make an instant purchase online and within 15 minutes, you can download and print the official visa letter on the insurance company's letterhead and the officer's signature.
 You can present that letter to the Europe embassy/consulate where you will be applying for visa.
 That letter is accepted as the sufficient proof of Europe travel insurance.

 Even if some consulate requires a specific letter which is different than the standard letter provided, it may be possible for us to get one in most cases.
 Please read the FAQ about Custom Visa Letters for more information.
 In short, if there is really a requirement that you need to fulfill, we have most likely dealt with it and can efficiently handle it.
 Otherwise, most likely, there is no such requirement.

-If you are going to be doing any hazardous activities while traveling to Europe such as Skiing in the Alps, this plan is even more attractive as it providers hazardous sports coverage at no extra cost, in case you get sick or injured while doing such activities.
+If you are going to be doing any hazardous activities while traveling to Europe such as Skiing in the Alps, the Atlas plans tend to be attractive as they provide hazardous sports coverage at no extra cost, in case you get sick or injured while doing such activities.
 It provides a lot of value and peace of mind while enjoy such sports activities in Europe.

 Alternatively, you can also compare Schengen visa insurance plans from various companies and buy the one you like.